Puzzlepart/spfx-solutions/Pzl.Ext.StatusBar/README.md

-## "Office 365 Groups Status Renderer by Puzzlepart
+## Modern Site Status Renderer by Puzzlepart

 Extension which will render messages produced by other extensions adding markup to the same messageId as this extension listens to.
 The extension takes a parameter `messageId` which should be a unique ID.